Genus (mathematics): Orientable surfaces

 Explicit construction of surfaces of the genus g is given in the article on the fundamental polygon.

-In simpler terms, the value of an orientable surface's genus is equal to the number of "holes" it has.

 Non-orientable surfaces

 The non-orientable genus, demigenus, or Euler genus of a connected, non-orientable closed surface is a positive integer representing the number of cross-caps attached to a sphere.
 Alternatively, it can be defined for a closed surface in terms of the Euler characteristic χ, via the relationship χ = 2 − k, where k is the non-orientable genus.